mat6780/esp32-dw1000-lite/README.md

 This is a simple application of the  "DW1000lite" library and its example programs for ranging as contributed at https://github.com/Richardn2002/arduino-dw1000-lite, but adapted to the ESP32 running with Arduino-Platform.
+Another minor code change relates to a more formalized antenna calibration (the original code used a "magic" offset value).
 As stated by the original author, this is not a full-fledged solution, but a way to get started with DW1000 very fast and test basic ranging functionality.
 See the original project at https://github.com/Richardn2002/arduino-dw1000-lite for further caveats and restrictions.

-The test application was used as a quick proof-of-concept for determining distance of a remote (moving) "Responder"/tag from a base of two "Initiators"/anchors at a fixed base distance of e.g. 50cm and using the difference of the two measured distances to estimate direction (thus providing an answer to question: "Is tag more to the left or to the right and approx. by how much?):
+The test application was used as a quick proof-of-concept for determining both distance of a remote (moving) "Responder"/tag from a base of two "Initiators"/anchors at a fixed base distance of e.g. 50cm as well as using the difference of the two measured distances to estimate direction (thus providing an answer to question: "Is tag more to the left or to the right and approx. by how much?):

 ```